 They are likely to straighten spontaneously.
 If the history suggests a poor diet, bowel disease, or anticonvulsant drugs that can cause rickets, blood biochemistry should be checked2.
 An X-ray will also exclude rickets, Blount’s disease, or other orthopaedic rarities.

-Referral to an orthopaedic surgeon is only indicated if the condition is very asymmetric or progressive.
+Referral to an orthopaedic surgeon has only indicated if the condition is very asymmetric or progressive.
 Surgical correction of the deformity is rarely indicated and only in later childhood and adolescence.

-This abnormality of gait is less common than intoeing and presents in a younger child.
-It is often a reason for a child being late to walk–that is; they are walking but are reluctant to let go of the furniture or their mother’s hand because the externally rotated we associate foot position with an unstable walk.
-It improves with time in the same way that intoeing does.
+This abnormality of gait is less common than in-toeing and tends to present in a younger child.
+It is often a reason for a child being late to walk – that is, they are walking but are reluctant to let go of the furniture or their mother’s hand because the externally rotated foot position is associated with an unstable walk.

 This is a common phase in the development of a mature gait pattern.
-However, a child who walked on their heels and becomes a toe-walker may have a neuromuscular cause, such as Duchenne’s muscular dystrophy.
+However, a child who did walk on their heels and becomes a toe-walker may have a neuromuscular cause, such as Duchenne’s muscular dystrophy.

 Unilateral tiptoeing rings alarm bells for problems such as DDH, limb dysplasia, or hemiplegia.
 Treatment may be required for the persistent idiopathic toe walker, particularly if the Achilles tendon is tight.